Thursday, January 30, 2020, 7:30 PM

 How about Onam?
 No?
 It’s the harvest festival, and this one could be the craziest of them all!

-Patrons will be seated on the stage of the Anne and Ellen Fife Theatre for these intimate, immersive, and wildly engaging performances.
+You will be seated on the stage of the Anne and Ellen Fife Theatre for these intimate, immersive, and wildly engaging performances.
 Special seating sections, including the inner circle, wallflowers, cheeky seats, and the coveted table top VIP seats, will make this a party you’ll never forget!

-Indian Ink continues to bridge cultures and expand boundaries with this utterly disarming new comedy that seats the audience around the dining table and at the kitchen bench in the back room of Krishnan’s Dairy.
+New Zealand's irrepressible theatremakers return with this utterly disarming new comedy that seats the audience around the dining table and at the kitchen bench in the back room of Krishnan’s Dairy.
 Now that her son is grown up, Mrs. Krishnan is thinking of selling the shop.
 It’s Onam, a time to celebrate life, death, and rebirth, and Mrs. Krishnan has to throw the party of her life.
 This joyous, heart-warming show picks up the story 20 years on from the production that started it all—Krishnan’s Dairy.

 Founded in 1997 by Jacob Rajan and Justin Lewis, the company was a team of long term collaborators who combine to make work that is beautiful, funny, sad, and true.
 The “serious laugh” (using laughter to open the audience to deeper themes) is central to the company’s approach, along with a love of mask and of story.
 The company blends western theatrical traditions with eastern flavors and has been critically acclaimed for its use of live music, heightened theatricality, humor, pathos, and great storytelling.